Peoples Drug: Acquisition by Lane Drug

 In 1975, the chain was purchased outright by Lane Drug, creating a combined company of 380 stores.
 Lane president Sheldon "Bud" Fantle became chairman, president, and chief executive officer Peoples.
-The new company retained the Peoples name, and included Lane Drug, Schuman Drug, Dynamic Drug, Health Mart, Reed Drug, and Lee Drug.
+The new company retained the Peoples name, and included Lane Drug, Schuman Drug, Dynamic Drug, Health Mart, Read Drug, and Lee Drug.

 In 1980, Peoples acquired the Indianapolis-based Haag Drug which had 80 drug stores in Indiana, Iowa, Illinois and Kentucky.
 It also acquired the 21-store Drug Fair Inc. based in Iowa and Minnesota in June 1981.

 In 1985, two 35000 sqft "Bud's Deep Discount Drug Stores" were opened in the Toledo area, with others in the Washington, D.C. metropolitan area.
 The name "Bud's" was derived from the nickname of Sheldon "Bud" Fantle.
 In January 1987, Mr. Fantle left Peoples and later took control of troubled Dart Drug in Washington, D.C., renaming those stores Fantle's.